quintindk/terraform-demo/readme.md

 # Terraform

-This demo serves as means to test an applicant's `terraform` and `git` skills.
-The following are a set of instructions to complete the deployment of a Landing zone in Azure.
+This demo serves as means to test an applicant's `terraform`, `git` and `github actions` skills.
+The following are a set of instructions to complete the deployment of a Azure Kubernetes Landing Zone in Azure.

 ## Instructions